-To help health and human service organizations get ahead in 2021, we’re sharing action items for the new year.
+Human services organizations constantly have to navigate change.
+Whether its events in the wider world, new processes in the organization, or differing treatment options for clients, it’s important to stay abreast of best practices in the field.
+To help health and human service organizations get ahead, we’re sharing action items based on current trends in human services.
 While not exhaustive, this list may get your creative juices flowing as you think of ways to update processes to fit your particular team and clients.

-One of the more positive healthcare developments that came from the pandemic is the shift to telehealth.
+One of the more positive healthcare developments that came from the COVID-19 pandemic is the shift to telehealth.
 Telehealth offers many benefits to organizations, providers, and persons served.
-When the crisis abates, some temporary regulatory measures that made telehealth adoption easier may fade away.
-Yet it’s important to continue focusing on security, privacy, and improved telehealth processes in the coming year.
+Some temporary regulatory measures that made telehealth adoption easier during the pandemic have now faded away.
+Yet it’s important to continue focusing on security, privacy, and improved telehealth processes to continue to provide great telehealth services.

 Beyond enhancing security, your organization can also further educate staff and clients on telehealth best practices.